 RHRSbase = Annual run hours of the baseline motor

 CF = Demand Coincidence Factor.
-The percentage of the connected load that is on during electric system’s peak window as defined in Section 1.9.
+The percentage of the connected load that is on during the top 100 hours.

 ESF = Energy Savings Factor.
-The energy savings factor is the percent baseline kWh consumption anticipated to occur as a result of the installation of the VFDTable 3-18.
+The energy savings factor is the percent baseline kWh consumption anticipated to occur as a result of the installation of the VFD (See Table 3-18).
 This factor can also be computed according to fan and pump affinity laws by modeling the flow reduction and related efficiency factors for both the motor and VFD under different load conditions.
 Hourly temperature bin data is used for this purpose.

 DSF = Demand Savings Factor.
-The demand savings factor is calculated by determining the ratio of the power requirement for the baseline and the VFD control at peak conditionsTable 3-18.
+The demand savings factor is calculated by determining the ratio of the power requirement for the baseline and the VFD control at peak conditions (See Table 3-18).
 Since systems are customarily sized to 95% of cooling conditions and the peak 100 hours load represent a loading condition of 99%, and because VFDs are not 100% efficient, the demand savings for VFDs is relatively low for commercial HVAC applications where system loads tracks cooling requirements (DSF approaches 1).

 Description of Calculation Method